 - a.
 Preposition vehicle for fuel servicing operation at designated hot refueling pad allowing for maximum separation between vehicle and aircraft.
 Wind direction should be a consideration for this portion.
-Setup truck downwind of the aircraft parking location, if possible. - b.
-Place chock between rear duals.
-Extend servicing hose and bonding wire and position along side of the fuel servicing vehicle. - c.
+Setup truck downwind of the aircraft parking location, if possible. - Extend servicing hose and bonding wire and position along side of the fuel servicing vehicle. - c.
 Fire protection will be in accordance with TO 00-25-172.

 - d.
 An ARFF Vehicle will be on a standby position.
 The Base Fire Chief determines positioning for optimum response. - e.
 Secure line badges and other loose items inside pockets. - f.
 Complete preparation of vehicle for refueling.
 The pre-operation inspection will be done at the hot refueling site prior to arrival of the receiver aircraft. - g.
-Aircraft Refueling Supervisor will operate the deadman control valve during fuel transfer. - h.
+The Deadman Valve will be hand-held by the team member designated/specified in MDS specific Technical Orders or local instruction. - h.
 Refueling Supervisor (2A3X3) will provide a safety briefing, including emergency procedures, prior to arrival of first aircraft. - i.
 Ensure all personnel have proper hearing protection.